This recipe for Papas con chorizo, or potatoes with Mexican sausage, is a classic Mexican breakfast dish that requires only a few ingredients.

 You can buy pork or beef chorizo.
 The pork is the popular one, and the meat in this sausage is chopped, not ground.
 It is seasoned and stuffed into casings made from the pig's small intestines.

-Is Mexican chorizo the same as Spanish chorizo?
+🇲🇽 🇪🇸 Is Mexican chorizo sausage the same as Spanish chorizo?

 No, they are not the same.
 Spanish chorizo is a cured sausage, and the main ingredient besides pork meat is sweet or smoked paprika.
-This sausage doesn't need to cook too much.
+You can also find it in a softer form that will need to be cooked.

 You can serve it as an appetizer, next to other cured meats, like Jamon Serrano, or add it to soups and stews for its exquisite flavor.